zhangwei03020915/abp/docs/en/solution-templates/guide.md

 * If your project is a **long-term** project and you want to design it as **maintainable** for long years.
 * If you are **a team of developers** working on your solution.
 * If your solution will have **multiple** web, mobile or other type of **applications** that need to **share** the same business logic.

-> **Can I use the Single-Layer Solution Template for Modular Applications?**
->
-> If you want to [build a modular application](../tutorials/modular-crm/index.md), you may want to use that layered application as a host application.
-After creating your solution, you can add modules and import these modules to the host application.
-You can also use the application's .NET solution as a unification layer in some cases you need to write code that utilizes multiple modules.
-However, if you don't consider to write any application code into the host application (which can be considered as a good practice), you can use the single-layer startup solution template as your host application as explained before.

 ### Modular Monolith Applications